 The division provides education on global health issues as an integral part of the Emergency Medicine Residency program, Global Emergency Medicine Fellowship, medical school, graduate, and undergraduate curricula.

-Faculty, residents, and fellows have participated in international educational and relief activities in Haiti, American Samoa, Rwanda, Nicaragua, Liberia, Fiji, Libya, Turkey, South Sudan, Ecuador, and Uganda.
+Faculty, residents, and fellows have participated in international educational and relief activities in Colombia, Haiti, American Samoa, Rwanda, Nicaragua, Liberia, Fiji, Libya, Turkey, South Sudan, Ecuador, and Uganda.

 The division is proud to offer a two-year academic fellowship in global emergency medicine affiliated with the Alpert Medical School and Brown's School of Public Health.
 More information about the fellowship is available on our Global EM Fellowship pages.